-"This sweet frosty snack is so refreshing on hot summer days," writes Darlene Markel from Mt.
-Hood, Oregon.
+"This sweet frosty snack is so refreshing on hot summer days," writes Darlene Brenden from Salem, Oregon.
 Store it in the freezer, so it's a snap to scoop and serve in snow cone cups.

 - 1/2 cup sugar

 - 1/4 cup watermelon or mixed fruit gelatin powder

 - In a large bowl, dissolve sugar and gelatin in boiling water; set aside.
 Place watermelon in a food processor; cover and puree.
 Stir into gelatin mixture.

 - Pour into an ungreased pan.
 Cover and freeze overnight.
 Remove from the freezer 15 minutes before serving; scrape ice with a fork.
 Serve in paper cones or serving dishes.
 Yield: 4-6 servings.